 We are looking for out-going volunteers who will greet and assist the public in the WET Center’s exhibit gallery, which is open Monday through Saturday, from 10:00 am to 4:00 pm.
-If you have an interest in helping our community learn all about water, download the application here.
-The program is open to people 18 years and older, and to high school seniors working on culminating projects.
-LOTT will review applications on a monthly basis.
+If you have an interest in helping our community learn all about water, download the application by clicking here.
+The program is open to people 13 years and older.

 For more information about the WET Science Center, educational programs, scheduling a visit, or volunteering, send an email to Amber Smith, or call (360) 528-5742.
 For directions to the WET Center, which is located in LOTT's Regional Services Center in Olympia, click here.

 |get adobe reader|